andrewjpoole/livedocs/README.md

 * [x] add Azure AD auth to server (service principal with appropriate permissions)
 * [x] add actual SvcBusMessageInfo Api implementation
 * [x] deploy to AppService in test environment, could be manual from VS at first? (medium)
-* [ ] switch to Spans for replacements for perf (small)
 * [x] fix issue where scroll position not preserved and/or add pause updating button etc (small)
 * [x] replacements should have refresh schedule defined in json, consider using SimpleScheduler? (small/medium)
 * [x] server should provide Api of available resources (small)
 * [x] frontend should list available resources in a menu/treeview? and/or define in route? (small)
 * [x] lookup ResourceDocumentations from json/yaml file uri and provide API call to refresh? (medium)
+* [x] Consider if a cache with item expiry would remove the need for a scheduler? only tasks which should do persistent storage should use the scheduler?
+* [x] server should Push rather than frontend pull, web sockets/signalR etc? (large)
+* [ ] get fragment routing working in front end (small)
+* [ ] get links across resourceDocs working (small)
+* [ ] switch to managed identities
 * [ ] resource config discovery, url to devops + walk repos? (large)
-* [ ] server should Push rather than frontend pull, web sockets/signalR etc? (large)
 * [ ] only query if someone is browsing? depend number of active clients, cache might help with this (?)
 * [ ] more replacements API call, Elastic query, App Insights query? (medium)
 * [ ] better styling (?)
 * [ ] split dummy data creation out to seperate web app and improve - queue actual messages* (medium)
 * [ ] Consider storing some data in app insights? where it would be queryable outside of this app, flag in replacement config?
-* [ ] Consider if a cache with item expiry would remove the need for a scheduler? only tasks which should do persistent storage should use the scheduler?